middyjs/middy/docs/UPGRADE.md

 No change

 ### [input-output-logger](/packages/input-output-logger/README.md)
-Now additionally logs response from the `onError` middleware stack
+- Now additionally logs response from the `onError` middleware stack
+- Support for omiting within nested arrays
+- Add in support for `replacer` to be passed into `JSON.stringify()`

 ### [rds-signer](/packages/rds-signer/README.md)
 New middleware to fetch RDS credential used when connecting with IAM roles.
 This was built into `db-manager`.